Norberto Raffo: Playing career

-Titles

 Managerial career

 Raffo went on to manage several Argentine clubs, most notably Lanús on several occasions and Banfield.
 His other clubs included Argentino de Quilmes, El Porvenir, Gimnasia y Esgrima de Jujuy, Altos Hornos Zapla and Talleres (RE).

 Raffo also had a long spell in charge of the Lanús youth team, between 1987 and 1996.

+Personal life

+His son, Néstor Santiago, is a former footballer for Racing Club.